-SW Fischer Road, a designated County collector street, provides good east/west connectivity through the existing residential portion of the city between Highway 99W and the western city limits.
+SW Fischer Road, a designated County collector street, provides good east/west connectivity through the existing residential portion of the city between Highway 99W and 131st Avenue.
 This street offers a potentially good future connection into the King City URA.
+The recommended functional classification of this future connection will be determined in the planning process.

-There are few other east/west connections that unite the existing neighborhoods.
+There are few other east/west connections that unite existing King City neighborhoods.
 Particularly isolated are the mobile villages including El Dorado and King Village on the south side of the city, and Mountain View Mobile Estates in the northwest corner of the existing city.
 Access into, out of or through these villages provide little opportunity for connectivity with the remainder of the City.